How To Get More Views on LinkedIn

-Social media is an excellent way to share memories and experiences.
+Social media is an excellent way to share memories and experiences with your social network.
 Facebook is present for personal content, while Instagram is a platform for showing off your creativity.

 For those of us in the business world, LinkedIn is our playground.
 Whether you’re a business leader or a rising entrepreneur, a profile on LinkedIn will undoubtedly boost your professional journey (as long as you get the right amount of profile views!).

 When it comes to building your professional portfolio online, many users look at two key metrics: LinkedIn profile views and connections.
 In both cases, the higher the number, the better it is for your career.